Gala in the kitchen

 How to :

-- Remove the blade and unscrew the post from the base.
+1. Remove the blade and unscrew the post from the base.
 Wash with warm soapy water and dry well.
 I suggest also to attach the screw to the post when put away for storage.

 2. Remove with a brush or sponge the remaining cheese (remember about blades!).
 Then, wash the area with warm soapy water.
 Cover with baking soda the base of girolle and let it sit for a few hours, or overnight if necessary.

 3. Shake off the soda (or use a brush to swipe it away ) and clean the base with warm soapy water.
 Dry it thoroughly with a cloth.
 If the wet base still has a cheese aroma, don’t worry!
 With proper cleaning, it will disappear as the base dries.
 Let it air dry completely, then check for any remaining scent.
 If the cheese aroma persists, repeat the soda cleaning step.
-You can see in my photo that it’s in excellent condition!
+You can see in my photo that my Girolle is in excellent condition!

 Tip 4